JonUdell/xmlui-mastodon/best-practices.md

 steampipe-mod-mastodon-insights is a steampipe mod that uses the mastodon plugin to visualize social media activity.
 We will port it to XMLUI and improve it.

-xmlui-mastodon is the seed of our port.
+xmlui-mastodon is the seed of our port. initially it has a table of recent toots in Home.xmlui.

+Ready to go?